• Link to Facebook

 Types of Car Accidents

 Not all crashes look the same.
 The kind of impact tells you a lot about injuries, repair needs, and how a claim might play out.
 Utah’s winter creates slick bridges, hidden black ice, and longer stopping distances.
 Summer road trips bring heavier traffic through mountain passes and national park gateways.
-City driving adds more intersections, lane changes, and rear-end risks.
-Knowing the main types helps you explain what happened and spot the proof you need.

-Rear-End Collisions
+1) Rear-End Collisions

 These happen when a vehicle strikes the back of another.
-They are more likely when people drive too closely, on their phones or for sudden stops on I-15.
+They are more likely when people drive too closely, are on their phones, or make sudden stops on the I-15.
 You can easily get whiplash or neck strain along with headaches.
-Photos of your bumper, photos of tail light damage, photos of skid marks, and the names of witnesses from other cars to help back up your claim.

-Head-On Collisions
+2) Head-On Collisions

 Please gather the following proof: